MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-introduction.md

 Microsoft Fabric is an all-in-one analytics solution for enterprises that covers everything from data movement to data science, real-time analytics, and business intelligence.
 It offers a comprehensive suite of services, including data lake, data engineering, and data integration, all in one place.
 For more information, see [What is Microsoft Fabric?](../get-started/microsoft-fabric-overview.md)

-For more information, see [What is Microsoft Fabric?](../get-started/microsoft-fabric-overview.md)

 ## Purpose of this tutorial

 This tutorial walks you step-by-step through an end-to-end scenario from data acquisition to data consumption.
 It builds a basic understanding of Fabric, the various workloads, their integration points, and the Fabric professional and citizen developer experiences.
 This tutorial isn't intended to be a reference architecture, an exhaustive list of features and functionality, or a recommendation of specific best practices.

 ## Lakehouse end-to-end scenario